g-plane/icd/README.md

 Powerful `cd` command with fuzzy-search tool.

-It's similar with [enhancd](https://github.com/b4b4r07/enhancd), but more fast and lightweight.
+It's similar with [enhancd](https://github.com/b4b4r07/enhancd), but faster and more lightweight.

 ![](./demo.webp)